masilver99/AgQueue/README.md

 AgQueue is a server process that can use almost any database as it's back end.
 It essentially turns any supported database into a full fledged work queue.

+AgQueue runs between the clients and the database and automatically provides features of an advanced work queue or messaging system.

 ## Purpose

 To reliably deliver messages to a requestor/subscriber.
 Successful messages are only delivered to one REQ/SUB.
 In case of failure, the message will be redelivered, after a delay, unless the retry count is exceeded.